Eligible international graduates may apply to extend their Post-Graduate Work Permits (PGWP) as of August 2, 2022.

 The policy allows certain graduates to work in Canada for an additional 18 months by extending their permit or applying for an additional open work permit.

 Express Entry is considered Canada’s fastest and easiest pathway to permanent residence.
-While Canada paused FHS draws during the pandemic, PGWP holders who were unable to benefit from the public policy were left in limbo as their permit reaches its expiry.
+While Canada paused Canadian Experience Class draws in September 2021, PGWP holders who were unable to benefit from the public policy were left in limbo as their permit reaches its expiry.

-The temporary public policy also allowed former PGWP holders who had lost status and were still in Canada on valid temporary status, or had applied for, or were eligible to restore their status, to apply for an extension.
+The temporary public policy also allows former PGWP holders who lost status and are still in Canada on valid temporary status, or applied for, or are eligible to restore their status, to apply for an extension.